dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Environment Variables Configuration Provider

-The [EnvironmentVariablesConfigurationProvider](/dotnet/api/microsoft.extensions.configuration.environmentvariables.environmentvariablesconfigurationprovider) loads configuration from environment variable key-value pairs at runtime.
+The <xref:Microsoft.Extensions.Configuration.EnvironmentVariables.EnvironmentVariablesConfigurationProvider> loads configuration from environment variable key-value pairs at runtime.

-To activate environment variables configuration, call the [AddEnvironmentVariables](/dotnet/api/microsoft.extensions.configuration.environmentvariablesextensions.addenvironmentvariables) extension method on an instance of [ConfigurationBuilder](/dotnet/api/microsoft.extensions.configuration.configurationbuilder).
+To activate environment variables configuration, call the <xref:Microsoft.Extensions.Configuration.EnvironmentVariablesExtensions.AddEnvironmentVariables*> extension method on an instance of <xref:Microsoft.Extensions.Configuration.ConfigurationBuilder>.

 When working with hierarchical keys in environment variables, a colon separator (`:`) may not work on all platforms.
-A double underscore (`__`) is supported by all platforms and replaced by a colon.
+A double underscore (`__`) is supported by all platforms and is replaced by a colon.

 [Azure App Service](https://azure.microsoft.com/services/app-service/) permits you to set environment variables in the Azure Portal that can override app configuration using the Environment Variables Configuration Provider.
 For more information, see [Azure Apps: Override app configuration using the Azure Portal](xref:host-and-deploy/azure-apps/index#override-app-configuration-using-the-azure-portal).

 ::: moniker range=">= aspnetcore-2.0"

-`AddEnvironmentVariables` is automatically called when you initialize a new [WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder) with [CreateDefaultBuilder](/dotnet/api/microsoft.aspnetcore.webhost.createdefaultbuilder).
+`AddEnvironmentVariables` is automatically called when you initialize a new <xref:Microsoft.AspNetCore.Hosting.WebHostBuilder> with <xref:Microsoft.AspNetCore.WebHost.CreateDefaultBuilder*>.
 For more information, see [Web Host: Set up a host](xref:fundamentals/host/web-host#set-up-a-host).

 `CreateDefaultBuilder` also loads: